ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 -   **Metadata must be consistent across all difficulties.** This is to ensure that searching is consistent and clean across a mapset.
 -   **Eastern artists must be written in the proper 'surname firstname' format** (e.g. Japanese/Chinese/Korean).
 For artists which have a preferred romanisation, use this one.
 If you're unsure of your artist's name, then check previously ranked maps, Google, Wikipedia, or ask a BN for help.
--   **Songs with Japanese titles must use the Modified Hepburn method of romanisation in the "Romanised Title" field.** As a non-unicode field, long vowels such as "おう" and "うう" should be romanised into "ou" and "uu" to avoid macrons. ([Refer to this link for more information](https://en.wikipedia.org/wiki/Hepburn_romanization#Features_of_Hepburn_romanization)).
+-   **Songs with Japanese titles must use the Modified Hepburn method of romanisation in the `Romanised Title` field.** As a non-unicode field, long vowels such as `おう` and `うう` should be romanised into `ou` and `uu` to avoid macrons. ([Refer to this link for more information](https://en.wikipedia.org/wiki/Hepburn_romanization#Features_of_Hepburn_romanization)).
 Loan words should be expressed using romanisation from the original language.
 -   **Songs with Chinese titles must be romanised in this method: each character must be romanised into a single, capitalised, separated word.** The official romanization should be used if provided.
 Loan words should be expressed using romanisation from the original language.
 Refer to [Thread: Romanisation of Chinese](https://osu.ppy.sh/forum/t/244684) for more information.
 -   **Vocaloids can be featured within the artist section if the producer/composer includes it via official sources.** This ensures that we enforce metadata being accurate in all cases.
--   **Do not alter the song's title.** This includes adding any marker to describe the cut of the song such as "Short Ver.", "TV Size" and so forth unless those markers are part of the official song title as listed by a reputable source.
+-   **Do not alter the song's title.** This includes adding any marker to describe the cut of the song such as `Short Ver.`, `TV Size` and so forth unless those markers are part of the official song title as listed by a reputable source.
 -   **Only use the Source field if the song comes from or was made famous by a video game, movie, or series.** Website names are not an acceptable Artist nor Source.
 -   **Tracks created by composers belonging to doujin circles should list the circle's name as the main composer.** The sole exception to this is when a composer of a given circle is well-known enough by their own name.
 In this case, their own composer name may be used instead.
 -   **The information of multiple mapset contributors must be provided in the mapset, if there is any guest mapper.** This might be in the creator's words, via a storyboard or via naming the guest difficulties appropriately.
 You only need to provide information of guest mapper and corresponding guest part. **Guest mappers must be added to the tags of a mapset.** This helps others to know if the map uploader is the main contributor of the mapset and who else contributed to the given mapset.